SteelCompendium/data-gen/Ancestries/Revenant.md

 # Former Life

 Choose the ancestry you were before you died.
-Your size equals that ancestry’s size.
+Your size equals that ancestry's size.
 Your speed is 5.
 You lose all other ancestral benefits from your original ancestry.

 # Vengeance Mark

 As a maneuver, you place a magic sigil on a creature within 10 squares of you.
-When you place a sigil, you can decide where it appears on the creature’s body, and whether the sigil is visible to only you or to all creatures.
+When you place a sigil, you can decide where it appears on the creature's body, and whether the sigil is visible to only you or to all creatures.

 You always know the direction to the exact location of a creature who bears one of your sigils and is on the same plane of existence as you.